 Over 50 molecular genetic tests are conducted at WRGL:

-These include triplet repeat disorders (Fragile X- FRAXA and FRAXE, Huntington disease, myotonic dystrophy- DM1 and DM2, OPMD, EPM1); cystic fibrosis; Duchenne and Becker muscular dystrophy; imprinting disorders (Prader-Willi and Angelman syndromes, Beckwith-Wiedemann and Russell-Silver syndromes); hereditary haemochromatosis; Lynch syndrome; DiGeorge syndrome; Rubinstein-Taybi syndrome; aniridia, Charcot-Marie-Tooth disease (CMT1, 2, 4 and X); Mowat-Wilson syndrome, plus a selection of rare disease genes.
+These include triplet repeat disorders (Fragile X- FRAXA, Huntington disease, myotonic dystrophy- DM1 and DM2, OPMD, EPM1); cystic fibrosis; Duchenne and Becker muscular dystrophy; imprinting disorders (Prader-Willi and Angelman syndromes, Beckwith-Wiedemann and Russell-Silver syndromes); hereditary haemochromatosis; Lynch syndrome; DiGeorge syndrome; Rubinstein-Taybi syndrome; aniridia, Charcot-Marie-Tooth disease (CMT1A); Mowat-Wilson syndrome, plus a selection of rare disease genes.
 For a full list of molecular tests, see our DNA service list and also our entry on the UKGTN website.

 Please note: UKGTN testing criteria need to be fulfilled for some referrals, notably Fragile X syndrome.
 Note also that referrals for carrier testing or presymptomatic testing for late-onset genetic disorders (such as Huntington disease) will only be accepted from a Clinical Geneticist.

 Some genes or gene panels for common conditions are tested by next-generation sequencing .
 Single-gene prenatal testing as a result of an abnormal ultrasound scan will require samples from both parents in addition to the fetal sample, in case the test detects a variant of uncertain significance.